riflechess/riflechess.github.io/stp/summaries/December_2025_CIB_Committee_Meeting-_North_End_Community_Center.md

 date:
 ---
 #### Meeting Info

-* **Meeting Type:** CIB (Community Investment Budget) Committee Meeting
+**Meeting Type:** CIB (Community Improvement Board) Committee Meeting **Purpose:** Discussion on the North End Community Center renovation project **Date/Time:** December 2025, [time]
-* **Purpose:** Review and discussion of community center funding allocations in the North End neighborhood
-* **Date/Time:** December 2025, exact date not specified, meeting likely took place in the evening
-* **Location:** North End Community Center
+**Location:** North End Community Center

 #### Summary

-The CIB Committee met to discuss funding allocations for community centers in the North End.
-Key decisions included:

-* Allocation of $250,000 for renovations at the North End Community Center
+The meeting focused primarily on the North End Community Center renovation project.
+Key decisions made include:
-* Approval of a new after-school program with a budget of $100,000
-* Discussion on increasing security measures at the center, including camera installation and additional staffing

-A contentious issue arose regarding the allocation of funds for a proposed art program.
-Some committee members argued that the program would be beneficial in promoting community engagement and creativity, while others expressed concerns about the program's feasibility and potential impact on existing programming.
-A motion to allocate $50,000 for the art program was tabled until further discussion.

-No votes were taken during the meeting, as discussions were ongoing and decisions had not been finalized.
-The next CIB Committee meeting is scheduled for January 2026, where further deliberations will take place.
+* The committee approved a $1 million budget allocation for the renovation project.
+* A proposal to add a new community garden was tabled due to concerns about maintenance and upkeep.
+* The committee discussed potential partnerships with local businesses to provide funding and resources for the project.

+A contentious issue arose during the discussion on the community garden.
+Committee member Rachel Johnson expressed concerns that the added space would lead to increased maintenance costs, while others argued it would bring in additional revenue through rental fees.
+The proposal was tabled pending further review.

+No public speakers were present to comment on the proposals.